spiral/docs/framework/configs.md

 }
 ```

 > There is many configs across spiral which you can use in your code, for example HttpConfig.
-Since Configurator will cache already loaded configs in memory there no much performance drop on requesting config dependency in multiple places.
+Since Configurator will cache already loaded decorators in memory there no much performance drop on requesting config dependency in multiple places.